Guided Wave Radar Level Measurement Instrumentation

-Position the probe such that it is subject to a minimum of lateral force
+Position the insertion probe such that it is subject to a minimum of lateral force.

 For long probes, the lower end of the probe should be be fixed to the bottom of the vessel.

-Nozzles used for guided wave radar instruemnts should be a minimum of 4 inch - note that ounting flange sizes vary by GWR supplier, so be sure to check.
+Nozzles used for guided wave radar instruemnts should be a minimum of 4 inch - note that mounting flange sizes vary by GWR supplier, so be sure to check.

 The following pages on Control and Instrumentation.com give more detail on various other liquid level measurement methods: